-An essential consideration of a Quick Release Hook system is selecting a complementary fender system that effectively cushions and protects against impacts between a ship and other vessels, berth, jetties, and piers.
+An essential consideration of a Quick Release Hook system is selecting a complementary rubber fender manufacturer that effectively cushions and protects against impacts between a ship and other vessels, berth, jetties, and piers.

-To meet the wide-ranging safety requirements of fender systems, Glen supplies all major classifications of fender types, including rubber fenders, foam fenders, pneumatic fenders, and tug fenders.
+To meet the wide-ranging safety requirements of marine fender systems, Glen supplies all major classifications of marine fenders including rubber fenders, foam fenders, pneumatic fenders, and tug fenders.

 Glen’s fender system solutions meet all the quality and reliability standards recommended by the World Association for Waterborne Transport Infrastructure, or PIANC – the leading global organization for guidance and technical advice for sustainable waterborne infrastructure to ports, marinas, and waterways.